Food Too Spicy? Try These 6 Simple HacksArticle posted in: Nutrition

 Simply stir in your butter of choice after the dish is done cooking or heating up.
 If you can, mix the nut butter into the sauce first, then fold into the rest of the dish for even distribution.

-To start with some South Beach Diet dishes, try a dab of peanut butter in the Garlic-Ginger Beef & Broccoli (when mixed with the tamari sauce, it creates an Asian-style peanut sauce!) or cashew butter in the Edamame Chicken, which lends a creaminess that just takes it to the next level.
+When mixed with tamari sauce, a dab of peanut butter creates an Asian-style peanut sauce!
+Cashew butter lends a creaminess that just takes your meal to the next level.
 Start small and taste as you go!

 6. Sauce it Up